MarcL/marclittlemore.com/src/pages/now.md

 ## Currently doing

+- Writing 30 blog posts from mid-January to mid-February 2021
 - Considering my career and what to do next
 - Continuing to use and understand [Obsidian](https://obsidian.md/) for better note taking
 - Learning [Tailwind CSS](https://tailwindcss.com/) to rebuild my wife's [Out Of The Woods Blog](http://outofthewoodsblog.com/)